About the PUC | previous page

 South Dakota Public Utilities Commission

 South Dakotans elect their three Public Utilities Commissioners to staggered, six-year terms.
 A dedicated staff of analysts, attorneys, consumer representatives and other professionals work with the Commissioners to carry out the duties of the PUC.
 The PUC's Web site, www.puc.sd.gov, contains a wealth of information including audio Web casts and recordings of meetings and hearings.

-The PUC ensures utility companies in South Dakota provide safe, reliable service at fair and reasonable rates.
-The Commission regulates investor-owned electric, natural gas and telephone utilities.
+The commission regulates investor-owned electric, natural gas and telephone utilities.
+The PUC ensures utility companies in South Dakota provide safe and reliable service and that investor-owned companies do so with just and reasonable rates.
 It plays a more limited regulatory role with respect to wireless communication companies and cooperative, independent and municipal utilities.